 It is a requirement that every applicant see an apartment for rent before submitting an application.
 However, if you don’t live in Winnipeg, that is not always possible.
 Call our leasing agent at 204-330-7107 and we will do what we can to help find you an apartment to rent.

 You can!
 We accept online payment using your debit card, credit card* or banking information through our resident portal.
 We also accept post-dated or monthly cheques, money orders, Interac, and cash payments at our office.

 *Our resident portal accepts credit cards as a method of payment (Visa and Mastercard only), however credit card payments can not be made in our office and payments made by credit card in error cannot be refunded to your card and must be issue by cheque.

 We do.
 Please contact our office at 204-956-2739 for details on what is required in order for us to accept and process your application.

 Yes, Towers Realty Group does manage a number of pet friendly apartments.
 When you do a search for apartments for rent, simply select pet friendly as an option.

 We do!
 Towers Realty Group offers a referral bonus at all of our properties.

-The referral bonus does not apply to sublets or assignments, or for buildings where there are move-in bonuses.
+The referral bonus does not apply to sublets or assignments.

 Simply fill out a referral bonus form and send it with your friend when they apply for their suite.